Norway

 2020: 76 schools are participating, number of students participating 1052.

 A group consisting of NBO organizers and scientific staff at the Department of Biosciences (IBV), University of Oslo, makes all exam questions.
-A biology teacher on each participating school acts as a contact person for the representative school and is responsible for carrying out the two first rounds of the Olympiad.
+A biology teacher on each participating school acts as a contact person for the representative school and is responsible for carrying out the two first rounds of the NBO.
 The third and final round is held at the Department of Biosciences at the University of Oslo.

 Where the tests consist of: